resire02/resire02.github.io/README.md

 This is my personal website with a few pages on it.

-Created using Next.js and Tailwind.css on Node deployed using Github Actions
+Created using Next.js, Tailwind.css, and TypeScript deployed using Github Actions